19 Trailblazing Female Travelers Share Their Best Advice for Women Who Want to See the World

 Lindsay Bradley, Co-founder and CEO, The Vacation Project

 Born of a night out with friends in NYC, The Vacation Project curates trips with purpose.
 Bradley and her co-founders partner with reputable local NGOs to include a small, yet significant social responsibility component in their itineraries.
-A group will be heading to Costa Rica to work alongside conservationists in a week, with four more trips on the slate for 2019.
 Bradley enjoyed many family vacations growing up, but her first truly experiential trip was touring Italy to sing with her high school chorus, even singing the mass at St. Peter’s Cathedral.
 “It really whet my appetite for the experience, and made me want to travel.”

 Her trailblazing advice?
 “It’s really about being true to who you are, what your passions are, and really being authentic.
 Utilize your network and seek out the help of other women.
 And also, create spaces where you can set up your own dialogue for honest and free conversation.
 The playing field is not completely level to women, but we can travel… it is a very freeing space to be a part of.”